Codigo-io/docs/docs/getting-started/quickstart-solana-native.md

 ## 4. Build and deploy

-Código Studio comes with all the tools and programs for building and deploying solana programs.
+Código Hub comes with all the tools and programs for building and deploying solana programs.

 First, let’s build the program.
 Open a new terminal by going to `Terminal -> New Terminal`.
 Navigate to the `program` directory by typing the command `cd program`, and inside the `program` directory, type the following command: